 Problems in the Knee

-The knee doesn’t have much protection from trauma or stress (pressure or force).
-In addition to wear and tear on the knee, sports injuries are the source of many knee problems.
+As the knee has many structures associated with it, there are many problems that can occur around the knee.
+In addition to wear and tear type issues of the knee, sports injuries are the source of many knee problems.

 Pathological Conditions and Syndromes in the Knee

 - Infectious Arthritis

 - Rheumatoid Arthritis

 - Anterior cruciate ligament (ACL) Injury or Tear